Patrick A.

 -

-Various cultural and institutional forces inform economic decision-making and policy.
+Culture and institutions place parameters on economic decision-making and policy.
 Much of my work examines the interactions between economics, culture, and institutions.

 -

-My recent paper in the Quarterly Journal of Economics with Sam Bazzi, Andreas Ferrara, Martin Fiszbein, and Thomas Pearson examines how mass migration by White Southerners transformed America’s cultural landscape and hastened partisan realignment in the 20th century.
+My recent paper in the Quarterly Journal of Economics with Sam Bazzi, Andreas Ferrara, Martin Fiszbein, and Thomas Pearson shows how the mass migration of white Southerners transformed America’s cultural landscape and hastened partisan realignment in the 1900s.

 -

-As an instructor, I teach courses in advanced microeconomics, political economy, game theory, and mathematical economics.
-In my free time, I enjoy making electronic music, working on house projects, and spending time with my wife Amy, our kids Camille and Dean, our cat Arthur, and our dog Cody.
+I teach courses in microeconomics, political economy, and economic history to both undergraduate and graduate students.
+In my free time, I enjoy talking politics, writing music, working on house projects, and spending time with my wife Amy, our two kids, and our cat Arthur.